segarciat/python-tutorial/00-Getting-Started/08-The-Python-Command.md

 SyntaxError: invalid syntax
 ```

-On the other hand, whereas `echo "hello world"` displays text while in your shell,
-the following does the same in Python:
+The `python` interpreter determined that `echo` is invalid and displayed an error
+message to inform us.
+In Python, the way we produce text on the screen is with
+the built-in `print()` function, like so:

 ```text
 >>> print("hello world")
 hello world
 ```

+If you tried `print()` in `bash`, you would likely see an error as well,
-The difference is that `echo` is a shell command, whereas `print()` is a Python
+because it is a Python command, not a `bash` command.
-command (or function).
-The parentheses are necessary, because `print` is a *function*,
-and in Python we use parentheses `()` to execute a function.

 ### Quitting the Python REPL

-The first thing we should learn is how to exit.
-We can do so in a few ways:
+Recall that the L in REPL means to loop.
+How do we exit the loop?
+There's a few ways:

-- Type the key combination `Control-D`: This produces a special character called **EOF** or **End-of-file**.
-This tells Python that you will no longer provide any input, and causes it to quit.
+- Type the key combination `Control-D`: This produces a special character called **EOF**
+or **End-of-file**.
+This tells Python that you will no longer provide any input, and

-- Run the `exit()` command (similar to above).
+causes it to quit.

+- Type `exit()` and press `ENTER`, which executes the built-in Python `exit()` command,
+thereby quitting the `python` interpreter.

-- Run the `quit()` function (include the parentheses, and no spaces).
+- Run the `quit()` function, similar to above.

-Any of these will exit Python and return you to your regular shell prompt, where now it is your
+Any of these will exit `python`, returning control to your `bash` shell.
+You will
-shell, and not Python, that waits for a command.
+no longer see the `>>>` prompt and will instead see yur regular shell prompt.

-For more details, see [Using the Python interpreter](https://docs.python.org/3/tutorial/interpreter.html) in the official Python tutorial.
+For more details, see [Using the Python interpreter](https://docs.python.org/3/tutorial/interpreter.html)
+in the official Python tutorial.

 ## Python Scripts

 In computer programming, a **script** is a text file containing a sequence of commands written
 in an interpreted language such as Python or Bash.
 To execute the commands in the file, we use a
-special program called an **interpreter**.
-There are many different computer languages with
+special program called an **interpreter**, which executes each line one at a time.
+There are
-corresponding interpreters:
+many different computer languages with corresponding interpreters:

 - Bash scripting and the `bash` interpreter
 - JavaScript and the `node` interpreter (for NodeJS)
 - Python and the `python` intepreter

 Conventionally, a file meant to be interpreted by a specific program has a name and an extension that
 indicates what type of script it is.
-For example, the `.py` extension is used to indicate a text file
+For example, the `.py` extension is used to indicate that a text
-is a Python script.
+file is a Python script.
 The term **scripting** often refers to writing computer code in an interpreted
 language, such as Python.

 ### Creating a Python Script